sparcians/mavis/README.md

 ### Using the Extension Manager

-The ExtensionManager is a power set of classes that allow the parsing of an ISA string and returning a Mavis instance that adheres to the given ISA.
-If there are conflicts in that ISA string (extensions that conflict with other extensions, the manager will throw an exception.
+The ExtensionManager is a powerful set of classes that allow the parsing of an ISA string and helps build a Mavis instance that adheres to the given ISA.
+If there are conflicts in that ISA string (extensions that conflict with other extensions) the manager will throw an exception.

 Example:
 ```c++